 The interior has a premium feel and the refinement levels are among the best out there.
 There is plenty of room for four adults inside, too.

-The CX-30 may not be the obvious choice, but it has a lot of positive attributes.
-While the Skyactiv-X feels a little lacking in oomph, it’s still significantly more powerful than the downsized turbo-petrol motors used in rival models and should provide similar running costs.
+It may not be the obvious choice, but the CX-30 has a lot of positive attributes.
+While the Skyactiv-X feels a little lacking in oomph, it’s still significantly more powerful than the downsized turbo-petrol motors used in rival models yet should provide similar running costs.